 Are there medical secretary jobs available in Texas?

-With 96,290 Medical Secretaries, Texas has the highest level of employment in the U.S. and is home to one out of five Medical Secretaries.
+With 96,290 medical Secretaries, Texas has the highest level of employment in the U.S. and is home to one in five medical secretaries.
 Texas also has the second highest concentration, after Delaware, with 8.2 medical secretaries per 1000 jobs held.

 It also holds the first, second, and seventh position for highest employment in a metropolitan area: Houston, Dallas, and Fort Worth.
 The Dallas-Plano-Irving, TX Metropolitan Division, has 19,800 medical secretaries representing 8.15 per 1000 jobs.
 This concentration is even higher in the Fort Worth-Arlington, TX Metropolitan Division, with 8.47 medical secretaries for every 1000 jobs held.